 In addition, AI can help us create safer roads and better transportation systems.
-For example, intelligent robotic cars will drive themselves on the road reducing traffic accidents and congestion and allowing for remote-controlled vehicles to transport goods.
+For example, intelligent robotic cars will drive themselves on the road reducing traffic accidents and congestion and allowing remote-controlled vehicles to transport goods.

-The Challenges of A.I
+What are The Challenges of A.I?

 This means that if one type fails, it can take down an entire system vital in our society today.
-Another major challenge arises from trying to define what exactly intelligence really is.
+Another major challenge arises from trying to define what exactly intelligence is.
 Without a concrete understanding of human thought processes, how does one set out to create machines that mimic what goes on inside our heads?

 This problem has led some theorists to conclude that perhaps there may be more than one form of intelligence.
 Therefore they are attempting to model different for use in various situations (Mitchell).

 This is where the problem of lack of communication between different AI’s comes into play.
-What happens if an AI we build for a certain task begins to behave strangely when it encounters another type or network of AI?
+What happens if an AI we build for a particular task begins to behave strangely when it encounters another type or network of AI?
 We do not yet know what would happen if they were allowed to communicate and share information.
 Still, without some universal language, there would likely be some unfortunate results (Bainbridge).

 As mentioned previously, the field that deals with artificial intelligence often struggles with understanding human thought processes and how they relate to machine behavior.
 This can result in systems designed to solve problems having unintended effects on how people think and act.